Ali98Wayne/CSC6710-PROJ2/README.md

 8. Overdue bills – List all unpaid bills older than one week.
 9. Bad clients – List clients who never paid any overdue bill.
 10. Good clients – List clients who always paid their bills within 24 hours of being generated.

+## Steps to run the code:
+1. Open a VSCode terminal
+2. Run `cd Backend` in the "CSC6710-PROJ2" directory
+3. Run `npm start`
+4. Access the website in "http://127.0.0.1:5050/"